Jay-Rudel/CS408-Final-Project/README.md

 **61c6342c73ec0a16289021c933a890eedc5c7793** - Started the CSS by adding all the custom classes that I have made so far.
 No actual CSS was implemented for them.

 **Final Readme Commit** - This commit documents exactly the changes that I made and all the comments etc for this checkpoint.
 We are also at this point so I don't have a commit number.

+## Project 2 CheckPoint
+    All information for the Project one checkpoint will be found here

+    1.
+        a) Below in the commits section will be all my github commits.

+        b) I feel like I did a lot this week, and I think I did decent describing inside of the commits below.
+However, what I still need to do is hookup the database and finish the last two pages.
+Which will take me a bit of extra time.

+        c) The only stumbling block I had during this week, while I was working was getting the two pages I completed to be aligned in the middle like I wanted them too.
+I did get it though.

+        d) FFinish my last two pages, and then finish the backend hookup to the database.
+That I think will be the hardest and take me the longest.

+    2. At this current time I dont have any questions regarding my implementation that I would like others to answer.
+Thank you for looking at this though.

+    3. I don't have anything that others can test at this current time.
+The data wont be sent but if you want to try the forum page you can enter information inside there.
+Upon submit it will send data to the database when I finish the function.

+### Commits

+**a30eefbaaf0e675c7002d740a96c022e6fb6d08d** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/a30eefbaaf0e675c7002d740a96c022e6fb6d08d) - This commit fixes a small error inside of three of my html files.
+The error is in accordance to the head block and involves the filepath to the CSS files.
+I overlooked it when I copy pasted.

+**5b8117108ca1a030e265bce9a9f7b120a1d808f8** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/5b8117108ca1a030e265bce9a9f7b120a1d808f8) - This commit addes the main style for all the pages, this includes the nav bar and then normal colors.

+**2eeefd81ce4da52c4eec775404e783a3f8463f84** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/2eeefd81ce4da52c4eec775404e783a3f8463f84) - This commit removes the compiling meme that was inside of the img folder.

+**bf9373e14522ebf0c4645b02785b2051e11445e0** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/bf9373e14522ebf0c4645b02785b2051e11445e0) - This commit adds a profile picture of mine, into the folder path of img/top3/p1, that is used on the picturesTaken page.

+**e3eb6865ff595d90d7b0db0258352337caf92e0f** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/e3eb6865ff595d90d7b0db0258352337caf92e0f) - My Formpage went through a ton of edits, and was completed.
+The CSS accompanying the page was also completed at the same time.
+The function that I called inside of the formpage was also started in the Java Script File.

+**248edda71ed7ea50155f05a7af776aebdc86503f** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/248edda71ed7ea50155f05a7af776aebdc86503f) - I completed the page the highlight of the top 3 performers, (pictureTaken.html).
+I also completed the CSS that goes along side that page (ImagePage.css).
+Both are now complete and will not be touched unless something major comes up that I want to change.

+**25d07e1e69b534121a844d38db6baeecfeff228e** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/25d07e1e69b534121a844d38db6baeecfeff228e) - Added some style to my table, and then also fixed the table's error of not enough rows, and added one extra item to the table.
+The table is almost done now.
+Also Changed the name of the forum to better know what forum I will be looking at in the future.

+**f20c14e1ab61179e22cbd8d90aba871b8c1a2689** ~ [LINK](https://github.com/Jay-Rudel/CS408-Final-Project/commit/f20c14e1ab61179e22cbd8d90aba871b8c1a2689) - Commit the readme to the project to grab all of the links instead of example.com.
+I also changed this commit message, to include the commit id, as well as the link to the commit.

+**Final Readme Commit** - This commit documents exactly the changes that I made and all the comments etc for this checkpoint.
+We are also at this point so I don't have a commit number for the readme.